simeononsecurity/simeononsecurity.ch/content/articles/pci-dss-explained-card-transaction-security/index.en.md

 **What is the PCI-DSS?: A Brief Overview and Explanation**

-In the realm of cybersecurity, safeguarding sensitive payment card data is paramount for businesses and consumers alike.
+In cybersecurity, safeguarding sensitive payment card data is paramount for businesses and consumers alike.
 The Payment Card Industry Data Security Standard (**PCI-DSS**) stands as a cornerstone in this effort, providing a comprehensive framework for securing cardholder information.
-This article delves into the essence of PCI-DSS, elucidating its significance, components, and implications for organizations.
+This article digs into the essence of PCI-DSS, elucidating its significance, components, and implications for organizations.

 ## Introduction